BekajMelos/oms-sensemaking/docs/track-weaving/time-binnned.md

 from each observation, storing the Points in the local DB, and finally creating a Track after a configurable time has elapsed from the last observation of a given node ID.
 Point and Track objects are only used internally by SenseMaker algorithms and are never stored in OMS.
-All Points are given an initial weight by the controller based entirely on the incoming observation's confidence attribute, although in the future, a global multiplier based on the observation’s source or provider could also be applied.
+All Points are given an initial weight by the controller based entirely on the incoming observation's confidence attribute, although in the future, a global multiplier based on the observation's source or provider could also be applied.

 ### Configuration